What is Business Ethics?

 When making business decisions, ethical considerations should always be taken into account.
 Ethical decision-making involves evaluating the potential impact on stakeholders and choosing the course of action that aligns with moral principles and values.

-Related Article: How to Get Business Credit: A Comprehensive Guide
+Related Article: How to Start a Small Business: A Comprehensive Guide

 For example, if a company faces a decision that could result in short-term financial gain but harm the environment, ethical decision-making would prioritize environmental sustainability over immediate profit.
 Similarly, ethical considerations would guide decisions related to employee well-being, such as ensuring safe working conditions and providing equal opportunities for growth and development.